 The Best Estimate and National Trends scenarios have a strong country-specific narrative that provides insight into the evolving policies and market developments for each area.
-The assumptions used in these scenarios are already being discussed on a national level.
-That is why Best Estimate and National Trends are not being consulted by ENTSOG and ENTSO-E. This is also in line with the legal requirements that the dataset shall reflect European Union and Member State national law in force at the date of analysis (Regulation (EU) 347/2013, Annex V, point 2) and furthermore, conforms with provisions stated in (EC) No 714/2009 and (EC) NO 715/2009, Article 8 point 10.
-Instead, the ENTSOG and ENTSO-E will provide details on the data sources per country as part of the draft scenario report due to be published mid 2021.
+This is also in line with the legal requirements that the dataset shall reflect European Union and Member State national law in force at the date of analysis (Regulation (EU) 347/2013, Annex V, point 2) and furthermore, conforms with provisions stated in (EC) No 714/2009 and (EC) NO 715/2009, Article 8 point 10.